zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 You can right-click on  a function and then select "Make a command script" to view  the details of that function.
 This can be performed recursively for any function.
 There are other functions in the databases, but they are mainly intended for internal use and are subject to change at any time.

+When testing queries, the performance cost of the current query is displayed in the Query Summary tab of the results window.
+Thirty  days of query history can be displayed by using the `.show queries` command.
+You can apply `where` and other clauses to the output of this command.

 <a name="logging"></a>
 ## Logging

 There are two options for collecting telemetry and error and warning logs.
 You can configure and use the Portal Framework's built-in telemetry services or you can build an entirely custom telemetry system, as specified in [top-extensions-telemetry-logging.md](top-extensions-telemetry-logging.md).
 It is strongly recommended that your extension should use the Portalfx Framework telemetry controller, because it is likely to be more performant than custom solutions.
 However, if you choose to build your own telemetry system, you need to have practices in place that enforce  the guidelines that are associated with the collection of personally identifiable information (PII).
 It is very important for security and compliance reasons that PII data is not sent to telemetry services.

-**NOTE**: We are currently not onboarding new users to programmatic access.

 For more information about logging, see [portalfx-telemetry-logging.md](portalfx-telemetry-logging.md).

 <a name="logging-onboarding-to-tables"></a>
 ### Onboarding to tables

+Your team should onboard as specified in [top-extensions-alerting.md#onboarding-to-the-alert-infrastructure](top-extensions-alerting.md#onboarding-to-the-alert-infrastructure) to use the Framework alert infrastructure and the Kusto tables.

-To use the built-in controller provided by Framework for collecting telemetry and error/warning logs,  add `this.EnablePortalLogging = true;` in the constructor of the extension definition class, as in the following code.
+After all permissions have been granted, your extension can  use the built-in controller  by  adding `this.EnablePortalLogging = true;` in the constructor of the extension definition class, as in the following code.

 ```cs
   public Definition(ApplicationConfiguration applicationConfiguration)